 |Type of Law Firm Site||Avg.
 Mobile Speed Score||Avg.
 Desktop Speed Score|

 A distinct difference between WordPress site performance on both mobile and desktop.
-On average, attorney sites using that didn’t use WordPress backend scored nearly twice as well on mobile as ones that did.
+On average, attorney sites that didn’t use WordPress backend scored nearly twice as well on mobile as ones that did.
 On average, Non-WP sites also scored 24 points higher for the desktop test as well.
 Apparently, WordPress sites still perform well while sacrificing site speed.

 More for CRO (conversion rate optimization) than a ranking factor, site speed, like SSL, can still add up in giving you an edge over the competition (all else being equal).